-- Generators must provide a storage area for packaged medical waste until it is collected for off-site treatment.
+Medical waste generators must provide a storage area for packaged medical waste until it is collected for off-site treatment.
 And there are a few medical waste storage room requirements that must legally be adhered to.

-The area must be secure and must restrict contact by authorized persons to the waste and must display universal biohazard symbols and warning signs.
+The area must be secure, restrict contact by authorized persons to the waste and display universal biohazard symbols and warning signs.
 Warning signs must be worded as follows: “CAUTION — BIOHAZARDOUS MEDICAL WASTE STORAGE AREA — UNAUTHORIZED PERSONS KEEP OUT” (English); “PRECAUCION — ZONA DE ALMACENAMIENTO DE DESPERDICIOS BIOLOGICOS PELIGROSOS — PROHIBIDA LA ENTRADA A PERSONAS NO AUTORIZADAS” (Spanish).

-- The room designated for biohazardous medical waste storage must never be used to store other substances like food, beverages or medical supplies.
+The room designated for biohazardous medical waste storage must never be used to store other substances like food, beverages or medical supplies — only regulated medical waste.

-- Biohazardous medical waste cannot be stored for more than 90 days, unless the generator has approved facilities in compliance with A.R.S. § 49-762.04 (rules governing waste regulation).
+Biohazardous medical waste cannot be stored for more than 90 days, unless the generator has approved facilities in compliance with A.R.S. § 49-762.04 (rules governing waste regulation).
 And all biohazardous medical waste transporters have to be approved by the ADEQ, and they need to follow U.S Department of Transportation guidelines as well.

 Putrescible medical waste (medical waste that includes organic matter that has the potential to decompose) may be left unrefrigerated if it does not cause undesirable odors.
-Otherwise, it must be refrigerated at or below 40°F. If any odor issues arise, the generator must minimize them.
+Otherwise, it must be refrigerated at or below 40 degrees Fahrenheit.
+If any odor issues arise, the generator must minimize them.
 If the ADEQ finds that the generator did not perform measures to adequately control the odors, it will require the waste be either removed or refrigerated.

 Generators may place conspicuously marked biohazardous medical waste containers alongside solid waste containers.
-However, the different waste types must never be comingled.
+Different waste types, however, must never be comingled.

-The Arizona medical waste disposal company, US Bio-Clean, provides training in the proper handling, packaging and storage storage of biohazardous medical waste, pharmaceutical waste, chemotherapy waste and RCRA hazardous waste.
+US Bio-Clean, an Arizona medical waste disposal company, provides training in the proper handling, packaging and storage of biohazardous medical waste, pharmaceutical waste, chemotherapy waste and RCRA hazardous waste.